Gallery

 ⚙️ Defect fix

-Correcting text or color style usage
+Correcting style or variable usage

 Correcting auto layout settings (resizing rules, alignment, space between, padding)